External Statistics

 Source: Banka Slovenije

-The largest number of foreign firms controlled by Slovenian investors in 2023 were in wholesale and retail trade and repair of motor vehicles and motorcycles.
-These firms generated sales revenues of EUR 4.1 billion (39% of the total), and had 10,361 employees (26%).
-The largest headcount at controlled firms was recorded in manufacturing, in the amount of 15,133 employees (38% of the total), where the firms generated sales revenues of EUR 2.2 billion (21% of the total).
-This activity also recorded the largest capital expenditure, in the amount of EUR 130 million (41% of the total).
-There are two other activities of importance to Slovenian investors: electricity, gas, steam and air conditioning supply, and financial and insurance activities.
-The first activity is important in terms of sales revenues (EUR 1.4 billion), while the second is notable for its 8,828 employees and sales revenues of EUR 1.6 billion.
+The largest number of foreign firms controlled by Slovenian investors in 2024 were in wholesale and retail trade and repair of motor vehicles and motorcycles.
+These firms generated sales revenue of EUR 4,511 million (38% of the total), and had 11,182 employees (25% of the total).
+The largest headcount at controlled firms in the rest of the world was recorded in manufacturing, in the amount of 16,795 employees (37% of the total), where the firms generated sales revenue of EUR 2,780 million (24% of the total).
+This activity also recorded the largest capital expenditure, in the amount of EUR 94 million (29% of the total).
+Financial and insur-ance activities is also an activity of importance to Slovenian investors, with EUR 1,777 million of sales revenue and 8,892 employees.

 Source: Banka Slovenije